-The Beach and Clubhouse Facilities may only be reserved for group usage from one day after Memorial Day to June 25th, and from the first Thursday immediately following Labor Day to October 15th.
-These time periods are referred to in these Rules and Policies as the "Potential Limited Use Period."
-The Beach and Clubhouse Facilities may not be reserved, to the exclusion of other Allowed Users, during any periods of the year other than the Potential Limited Use Period.
+The Beach and Clubhouse Facilities may only be reserved for group usage from one day after Memorial Day to June 25th, and from one week after Labor Day to October 15th.
+In other words, the Beach and Clubhouse Facilities may not be reserved, to the exclusion of other Allowed Users, during any other periods of the year.

-Reservations for use of the Beach and Clubhouse Facilities during the Potential Limited Use Period can be made only by Owners for events involving the Owner or the Owner's immediate family (e.g., a wedding or other large event).
-Any Owners so using the Beach and Clubhouse Facilities are advised that they will be using the facilities on an "As Is" basis and without any obligation of the Association to provide services (EX: the Association shall have no responsibility to remove snow).

-Renters and non-Owners cannot make reservations for use of the Beach and Clubhouse Facilities during the Potential Limited Use Period (or during any other periods of the year).
+Reservations for use of the Beach and Clubhouse Facilities during the periods permitting reservations can be made only by Owners for events involving the Owner or the Owner's immediate family (e.g., a wedding or other large event).
+Renters and non-Owners cannot make reservations for use of the Beach and Clubhouse

+Facilities.
 The determination of those individuals who are the subject of the wedding or other event as "immediate family members" shall be at the discretion of the Property Manager and staff at the time the reservation date is requested.

 Failure to honor the Rules at any time may result in the loss of one's privilege to use the Beach and Clubhouse facilities, fines, and/or other penalties as determined by the Board.

 Please report problems and apparent unauthorized use of the Beach or Clubhouse by persons who are not Allowed Users to the Property Manager at (530) 583-1736, or the Sheriff's Office at (530), 583 4244 or 911.